 Supervisor: Professor Laura Ashe

-Research Interests: Translation theory, narrative theory, multilingualism and multilingual manuscripts, national identity, medieval historiography, Arthurian romance, verse poetics
+Research Interests: Translation theory, multilingualism and multilingual manuscripts, medieval historiography, national identity, narrative theory, Arthurian romance, verse poetics

 I am a literary historian and translation theorist, and I work on the medieval literatures of Northwestern Europe.
-I am particularly interested in setting English literature in its European context, to see how multilingual interactions and translation processes shape vernacular texts and manuscripts.
-My approach is fundamentally comparative – accordingly, I work across Old and Middle English, Latin, Old French, Old Norse, Old Saxon, Old Frisian, Middle Dutch and Middle High German.
-My work, ranging from early medieval epics to Arthurian history and romance, is published or forthcoming in the Journal of English and Germanic Philology, Exemplaria, Saga-Book, and New Medieval Literatures.
+I am particularly interested in setting medieval English literature in its European context, to see how multilingual interactions and translation processes shape vernacular texts and manuscripts.
+My approach is fundamentally comparative – accordingly, I work across Old and Middle English, Latin, Old French, Old Norse, Old Saxon, Old Frisian, Old and Middle Dutch and Middle High German.
+My work, ranging from early medieval epics to Arthurian history and romance, has appeared in journals including the Journal of English and Germanic Philology, Exemplaria, Saga-Book, and New Medieval Literatures.
 For my first article on Old English and Old Saxon biblical epics, I was awarded the 2023 Paul E. Szarmach Article Prize.

 Having grown up in Austria, I came to the UK to read for a BA in English and French at Oriel College, as part of which I spent a year abroad at the École Normale Supérieure in Paris.
 I then took up the Jeremy Griffiths Memorial Studentship at St Hilda’s College to complete an MSt in English (650–1550).
 My DPhil at Corpus Christi College is funded by the E. K. Chambers Studentship.